Herbal3d/basil/architecture/index.md

 is not defined so many operational configurations are possible -- it depends on what is best for the specific function provided by the module.

-Basil tries to keep functionality separate preferring to defined single function modules that communicate through an API rather than conflating functionality into one module.
+Basil tries to keep functionality separate preferring to define single function modules that communicate through an API rather than conflating functionality into one module.
 Thought should always be given to where new functionality should be added.
 For instance, animation functionality is often added to a renderer because